Kimjigawa/Arduino-Climate-Control/README.md

 # Arduino Climate Control
-Arduino Uno program design to regulate the temperature, humidity and lightning of a small control environment with settings parametrizable through LCD screen menu and rotary encoder.
+Arduino Uno program design to regulate the temperature, humidity and lightning of a small controlled environment with settings parametrizable through LCD screen menu and rotary encoder.

 Available settings: Temperature (ON/OFF & target Temp), Relative Humidity (ON/OFF & target Hum), lightning schedule (ON/OFF & daily hours)